Donydji Rangers

 Balmawirrey Dhipirri Rangers

 Dhipirri is a beachside homeland accessible only by boat located on the eastern side of the Glyde River.
-The Dhipirri rangers manage the area around their homeland and the surrounding saltwater country.
+The Dhipirri Rangers manage the area around their homeland and the surrounding saltwater country.
 They are currently based on Millingimbi Island but in future will be based at Dhipirri to support Traditional Owners and their families.

 Malnyangarnak Bukgurl-Na Rangers

-The Malyangarnak Bukgurl-Na rangers are from the Balngarra clan and manage the area on the south-western side of the Arafura Swamp around the Blyth River.
+The Malyangarnak Bukgurl-Na Rangers are from the Balngarra clan and manage the area on the south-western side of the Arafura Swamp around the Blyth River.
 Bukgurl-Na refers to escarpment country.
-The Malnyangarnak rangers are currently based in Ramingining but will be based on the Malnyangarnak homeland when infrastructure is developed.
+The Malnyangarnak Rangers are currently based in Ramingining but will be based on the Malnyangarnak homeland when infrastructure is developed.